 Built on a long tradition of excellence, the School of Mechanical Engineering has become synonymous with accomplishment and leadership in engineering education and engineering research.
-Fifty-seven faculty are dedicated to educating over 1100 undergraduate and graduate students, and to maintaining and developing world-class research programs.
+Seventy-four faculty members are dedicated to educating over 1,800 undergraduate and graduate students, and to maintaining and developing world-class research programs.
 These research programs complement our educational mission, address the evolving needs of industry and society, and contribute to economic and social development.

 The School of Mechanical Engineering is organized into the following areas: